Emergency Contact

 Since 2008, Seqwater has delivered 13 upgrades, including Leslie Harrison Dam at Capalaba, Sideling Creek Dam north of Brisbane and Ewen Maddock Dam on the Sunshine Coast.

 Planning work is underway for the next tranche of upgrades at Somerset, Wivenhoe and North Pine dams.
-Lake Macdonald Dam site establishment works are underway.
+Lake Macdonald Dam early works are underway.

 Seqwater undertakes regular monitoring and engineering assessment to make sure the region’s dams continue to operate safely.